l2silver/two-way-rest/README.md

 	}}
 </TWRShow>
 ```
-*In the above example, the TWRShow component would know to update when the users table would changed, and when the children table would change.
+*In the above example, the TWRShow component would know to update when the users table or children changed.
 The parent TWRshow component would also know to update.

 # Usage